Philip M. Parker

 Biography

-Philip M. Parker is a Professor of Marketing at INSEAD and the INSEAD Chaired Professor of Management Science.
-He has also taught at Harvard University, MIT, Stanford University, and UCLA.
-He teaches PhD, MBA, and executive courses in advanced analytics, AI/machine learning, and strategy.
+Philip M. Parker is the INSEAD Chaired Professor of Management Science.
+He has held teaching and visiting scholar appointments at Harvard University, MIT, Stanford University, and UCLA.
+He teaches PhD, MBA, and executive courses specializing in advanced analytics, mathematical modelling, and AI/machine learning.

 Publications